 The early solar system was a time of violent collisions, and Uranus was not exempt.
 While the surface of the moon and Mercury both show evidence of bombardment by smaller rocks and asteroids, Uranus apparently suffered a significant collision with an Earth-size protoplanet.
 As a result, Uranus is tipped on its side, with one pole pointing toward the sun for half the year.

-Uranus is the smallest of the gas giants, perhaps in part because it lost some of its mass during the impact.
+Uranus is the largest of the ice giants, perhaps in part because it lost some of its mass during the impact.